A visit to Croatia’s unique Bećarac Museum

 In the captivating Bećarac Museum, this song serves as a medium that emotionally explores universal themes such as first love, growing up, sexuality, aging, as well as folk customs…

-The Bećarac Museum is an interpretation centre that opened earlier this year, and it is part of the inspiring story of the World of Graševina, which connects wine tourism with natural, cultural, and traditional heritage.
+The Bećarac Museum is an interpretation centre that opened last year, and it is part of the inspiring story of the World of Graševina, which connects wine tourism with natural, cultural, and traditional heritage.

 Krauss researched it, and it’s discussed in literature studies.